 Pomodoro Technique – help is on its way

-Pomodoro Techniques, which is a time management method, will help deal with the mentioned problems.
-The technique was developed by an Italian, Francesco Cirillo, in the late 1980s.
+The Pomodoro Technique is a time management method that will help deal with the mentioned problems.
+The technique was developed by Francesco Cirillo in the late 1980s.
 Basically, this timeboxing and iterative technique is based on 25-minute intervals, which are called pomodoros and are separated by short breaks.
-The name comes from an Italian word pomodoro, which means a tomato.
-The inspiration was a kitchen timer, which is usually tomato-shaped.
+The name comes from an Italian word Pomodoro, which means tomato.
+Cirillo’s inspiration was his tomato-shaped kitchen timer.

-The principle of the technique is that for 25 minutes we cut off completely from the world around us and fully focus on the task at hand.
-After the 25 minutes we take a 5-minute break and then the cycle repeats.
-After 4 such sessions it is time for a longer break, e.g. 30 minutes.
+To start the technique, cut off completely from the world around you and fully focus on the task at hand.
+After 25 minutes, take a 5-minute break and then the cycle repeats.
+After 4 sessions it’s time for a longer 30-minute break.

 A programmer’s job is not just programming.
-Naturally, it is a major and the most important part of the job, but not the only one.
+Naturally, it is an important part of the job, but not the only one.
 A developer has to make numerous microdecisions about design, architecture, testing, and settings.
 Programming is mainly a conceptual and mental work so even the smallest interruption can throw us off.
-Sometimes it’s not only hard but it take time to get back on the horse.
+Sometimes it’s not only hard but it takes time to get back on the horse.
 That’s why it’s beneficial to cut yourself off.
-Even if someone’s messaging or asking about something, a 25-minute wait should be tolerated.
+Even if someone is messaging or asking about something, the 25-minute interval should remain sacred.

 After 25 minutes of coding there is 5-minute break during which a developer can do anything.
 It’s a good time to respond the question and inquiries as well.
 It also advisable to stretch your legs or do some physical exercises, such as push-ups, pull-ups or punch a punching bag, but it may be frowned upon by the employers.